Baby Care After Circumcision

 It is normal to use some force to pull off the gauze bandage.
 To make this easier, you can soak the gauze with warm water and Vaseline before pulling it off.
 In the end, you just may have to pull a little more firmly to get it off.
 Remember the direct pressure method if you observe any bleeding.
 See detail below.

 This is not important.
-Reapply a square gauze pad with Vaseline and place over the penis until the 24 hours is up.
+Reapply a square gauze pad with Vaseline and place over the penis per aftercare instructions.
 Then, just use Vaseline as instructed at the incision site with every diaper change.

 Healing Post Circumcision